iuyangyuc/CS501_Micro_Chat/backend_java/README.md

 - `GET /health` – readiness endpoint with model + API-key status
 - `POST /translate` – performs the translation with OpenAI
+- `POST /summarize` – produces a concise meeting summary from an array of messages
 - `POST /tts` – converts text to speech using the GPT-4o mini TTS endpoint; returns base64-encoded audio
 - `POST /transcribe` – converts an uploaded voice clip (e.g., `voice_example.mp3`) to text using GPT-4o Transcribe